Council cracks down on litter and dog fouling

-“From 3 July 2017, the council will be working in partnership with a private company to ensure we back up our words with action.
-The company, Kingdom, will help our council wardens with enforcement of dog fouling and litter.
+“From 3 July 2017, the council has working in partnership with a private company to ensure we back up our words with action.
+The company, Kingdom, are helping our council wardens with enforcement of dog fouling and litter.
 They will do so for the next six months on a trial basis.
 If the trial proves successful the council may look to continue the service going forward.

 “As we highlighted earlier this year an anti-social minority still drop shocking amounts of litter, such as smoking related litter, and cause disgusting problems by not clearing up after their dogs.

 “We ask residents and visitors to do their bit to help us keep the town clean by reporting dog fouling, litter, fly tipping and more on My Hastings.